MooersLab/biological-crystallography-voice-in/README.md

 It is better to pick a synonym for the new command than include the old one.

 ### Use verbs are prefixes
-I use the verb "insert" before the name of the computer code or equation that I want to insert.
+I use the verb "insert" before the name of the computer code or equation I want to insert.
 I use the verb "expand" to expand acronyms.
 I use the verb "list" to list sets of items.

 ### Test the commands
 Like other forms of computer code, test the Voice In commands to ensure you get the intended effect.
 The speed with which you vocalize a command has a significant impact.
-You may find that you have to verbalize the command at high speed to avoid inserting just the first word of the command rather than the entire command.
+You may have to verbalize the command at high speed to avoid inserting just the first word rather than the entire command.

 ## Contributions are welcome
 This project can benefit all biological crystallographers.
 It should be a community project.
-Make a pull request, post a issue, or send me e-mail with additions in csv format.
+Make a pull request, post an issue, or send me an e-mail with additions in CSV format.

 ## Sources of funding